AckerlyXu/heima/articles/partner-twilio-nodejs-how-to-use-voice-sms.md

-<properties
+---
-	pageTitle="Using Twilio for Voice, VoIP, and SMS Messaging in Azure" description="Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
-Code samples written in Node.js." services=""
+title: Using Twilio for Voice, VoIP, and SMS Messaging in Azure
+description: Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
+Code samples written in Node.js.
-	documentationCenter="nodejs"
-	authors="MikeWasson"
-	manager="wpickett"
-	editor=""/>

-<tags
-	ms.service="multiple"
-	ms.date="11/25/2014"
-	wacn.date=""/>
+services: ''
+documentationCenter: nodejs
+authors: MikeWasson
+manager: wpickett
+editor: ''

+ms.service: multiple
+ms.date: 11/25/2014
+wacn.date: ''
+---

 # Using Twilio for Voice, VoIP, and SMS Messaging in Azure